Rx Request & Policy

 • Due to the availability of your physician, your refill request may take up to three business days to be processed.
 Please check your prescription levels and make your request prior to running out of medication or the start of a weekend to ensure you have adequate medication supplies to last until your refill is processed.
 When weekends and/or holidays are involved, this could be a wait of four to five days.

-• In compliance with an amendment to the Illinois Controlled Substance Act, patients requesting a refill of an HCP (narcotic pain relievers) must follow the procedures above (make your refill request through your pharmacy), but will be required to come to your physician’s office to pick up a new written prescription if the request is approved.
+• In compliance with an amendment to the Illinois Controlled Substance Act, patients requesting a refill of an HCP (narcotic pain relievers) must follow the procedures above (make your refill request through your pharmacy).
 Please see “Requesting a Refill of a Schedule II Drug” below.

 ***IMPORTANT CHANGE EFFECTIVE 01.01.2018***